Kaustubh0410/ShelfMusic/README.md

 ## Implementation process

-1. **Data** — defined a Kaggle-compatible schema and a generator that produces genre-consistent audio features, so the project is reproducible and needs no API keys.
+1. **Data** — took the real Kaggle "900K Spotify" dataset and wrote a prep script that cleans the raw fields, classifies each track's language, and samples it down to a compact, committable `dataset.csv`.
-2. **Recommender** — built and validated the content-based + preference engines in isolation with unit tests.
+2. **Recommender** — built and validated the content-based and faceted taste-vector engines in isolation with unit tests.
 3. **Database** — added an idempotent PostgreSQL layer that seeds on first run.
 4. **API** — wrapped the engine in FastAPI with typed request/response models and a startup lifespan that fits the model once.
-5. **Frontend** — built a React/TypeScript SPA with the equalizer motif and the three recommendation modes, talking to the API through a typed client.
+5. **Frontend** — built a React/TypeScript SPA with a card-based flow, the equalizer motif, album covers, and the three recommendation modes, talking to the API through a typed client.
 6. **Containers** — Dockerized each service and wired them together on a custom network with health checks and first-run seeding.

 ---

 *ShelfMusic — training project.
-Data: Spotify-style audio features (see above).*
+Data: Kaggle "900K Spotify" dataset (see above).*